hipe/tmx/lib/skylab/callback/doc/issues/026-the-FUN-narrative.md

-# the FUN narrative :[#026]
+# the F-UN narrative :[#026]

-(even when there is no FUN, this is still a place to document the functions of the public API of [cb])
+(even when there is no F-UN, this is still a place to document the functions of the public API of [cb])